JetBrains/Qodana/topics/shl-docker-configuration.md

 The installer exits after submitting all stacks.
 Services continue starting up in the background.

-The entire installation process may take two or three minutes to complete.
+The entire deployment process may take two or three minutes to complete.

-After the installation, in your browser, navigate to the configured domain to receive access to %premlite%.
+After the deployment, in your browser, navigate to the configured domain to receive access to %premlite%.

-### Post-installation steps

-Make sure that all services reached their desired replica count by running the following command:
+Also, make sure that all services reached their desired replica count by running the following command:

 ```bash
 docker service ls \